ripta/decks.js/intro-to-docker/SCRIPT.md

 $ brew install caskroom/cask/brew-cask
 ```

-Install one of VirtualBox (recommended by *Docker, Inc*), VMWare Fusion (Ripta's preference), or Parallels Desktop:
+Install one of VirtualBox (free and recommended by *Docker, Inc*), VMWare Fusion (not-free, but Ripta's preference), or Parallels Desktop:

 ```
 $ brew cask install virtualbox